-- Seminars this week: Referat topics - No seminars next week (Wed holiday, Thursday cancelled) - Seminars following Wednesday and Thursday: location TBD (see seminar web page!) - Bring your Linux laptop if you want - Exercise with Tobias Eder (and me) doing rule-based extraction with python - People only in the Vorlesung are also invited if interested (but bonus points are only available as part of the Hausarbeit in the Seminar unfortunately) - Will practically apply handcrafted rule-based NER and measure performance with precision and recall - Later we will use the same data to build classifiers
+- Seminars this week: Referat topics - Signup Monday at 18:00 by email to me, see my slides - No seminars next week.
+Lecture will take place. - Seminars following Monday and Thursday: - Exercise in Gobi with Tobias Eder (and me) doing rule-based extraction with python - Bring your Linux laptop if you want - Will practically apply handcrafted rule-based NER and measure performance with precision and recall - In a later exercise we will use the same data to build classifiers - People only in the Vorlesung are also invited if interested (but bonus points are only available as part of the Hausarbeit in the Seminar unfortunately)